faridinho/PaperKit/README.md

-# PaperKit
+# PaperKit Toolkit

-PaperKit is a desktop application for academic PDF workflows, including renaming research papers by extracted titles, compressing PDFs, exporting metadata to Excel, and extracting embedded images from single PDF files.
+Paperkit is a desktop application designed to simplify common academic PDF workflows.
+It helps researchers and students rename PDF papers using extracted titles, compress PDF files, export selected metadata to Excel, and extract high-quality embedded images from PDF documents.

+The tool is built for managing research-paper collections more efficiently while keeping the original files safe through copy-based processing options.